 The Oriental Collection marked a new era in YSL perfumery: a tribute to Algerian-born Saint Laurent’s obsession with the East.
 Inspired by different rooms in a Middle Eastern palace, the collection currently holds four expressions of perfume mastery: intoxicating white florals in Supreme Bouquet, a heady mix of leather and spice in Noble Leather, sublime May rose in Majestic Rose – and incense, expressed with oudh, in Spendid Wood.
 These are the new collectibles for perfume-lovers, and a portal to the sumptous world of Saint Laurent’s Orient…

 Yves Saint Laurent retains its reputation for absolute creativity – in fragrance, and in fashion.
-In 2012 the Yves Saint Laurent house saw the return of Hedi Slimane, the iconic designer who had now become synonymous with a rock aesthetic and effortless cool.
-To celebrate the new rock-chick aesthetic of the brand, Yves Saint Laurent Beauty is to release in September 2014 the latest reinvention of the YSL woman: Black Opium, composed by four master perfumers (Marie Salamagne, Nathalie Lorson, Olivier Cresp and Honorine Blanc), with Edie Campbell as its ‘face’, characterised by its overdose of the black coffee accord to instantly invigorate the senses, contrasting with voluptuous white floral heart notes and a gourmand vanilla base.
+To celebrate the new rock-chick aesthetic of the brand, Yves Saint Laurent Beauty in September 2014 released a the latest reinvention of the YSL woman: Black Opium, composed by four master perfumers (Marie Salamagne, Nathalie Lorson, Olivier Cresp and Honorine Blanc), with Edie Campbell as its ‘face’, characterised by its overdose of the black coffee accord to instantly invigorate the senses, contrasting with voluptuous white floral heart notes and a gourmand vanilla base.

 So YSL continues to delight – and shock – at the same time.
 The last word, perhaps, should go to the legendary designer himself – who dared to pose naked, for his own fragrance advertising campaign, because ‘perfume is worn on the skin, so why hide the body…?’